LairdCP/wb-manifests/README.md

     cd wb
     make wb45n

+To make the wb50n:

+    make wb50n

 Build sources archive
 ---------------------

 We maintain a buildroot source binary archive on GitHub.
 Sometimes the source of the packages goes missing temporarily, or have been moved since last we updated the package in buildroot.
 Additionally, the Laird MSD packages our builds depend on are also in the repository.

-If cloned, and your `BUILDROOT_DL_DIR` is set to this directory, then a build won't have to go and download the source.
-Alternately, any missing packages you can't find can be directly downloaded from GitHub and added to your `BUILDROOT_DL_DIR`.
+If cloned, and your `BR2_DL_DIR` is set to this directory, then a build won't have to go and download the source.
+Alternately, any missing packages you can't find can be directly downloaded from GitHub and added to your `BR2_DL_DIR`.

 GitHub: